 What You Do:

-- If a player loses all of their ducklings, they must drop out of the game.
+- If a player loses all of his fingerlings, he's out.